 The MMRF welcomes proposals on any and all multiple myeloma related topics to the traditional Research Grant Award programs and from biotech companies with investigational agents for multiple myeloma.
 For traditional research grants, applications are accepted from non-profit institutions and universities in the United States and internationally.
 Program guidelines and applications are available approximately 6-8 weeks prior to the submission deadline.

-Research Fellow Awards:
+CLOSED for 2022 - Research Fellow Awards:

 MMRF Research Fellow Award Program Fosters Next Generation of Myeloma Researchers

-The Multiple Myeloma Research Foundation has named the recipients of the 2018 MMRF Research Fellow Award Program.
+The Multiple Myeloma Research Foundation has named the recipients of the 2021 MMRF Research Fellow Award Program.
 This program aims to prepare and support the next generation of young investigators who are at the forefront of research into myeloma disease biology, patient response to treatment and drug resistance and the advancement of precision medicine in the field of myeloma.

-The 2019 Research Fellow Award Winners are:
+The 2021 Research Fellow Award Winners are: